TwoKeyEconomy Trading Down 30.8% This Week (2KEY)

-TwoKeyEconomy (CURRENCY:2KEY) traded 1.9% lower against the dollar during the twenty-four hour period ending at 16:00 PM E.T. on September 7th.
-In the last week, TwoKeyEconomy has traded 30.8% lower against the dollar.
-One TwoKeyEconomy coin can currently be purchased for about $0.0379 or 0.00000361 BTC on cryptocurrency exchanges.
-TwoKeyEconomy has a total market cap of $985,717.16 and approximately $325,453.00 worth of TwoKeyEconomy was traded on exchanges in the last 24 hours.
+TwoKeyEconomy (CURRENCY:2KEY) traded down 1.9% against the US dollar during the one day period ending at 0:00 AM ET on September 10th.
+One TwoKeyEconomy coin can now be purchased for approximately $0.0379 or 0.00000361 BTC on major cryptocurrency exchanges.
+TwoKeyEconomy has a market capitalization of $985,717.16 and $325,453.00 worth of TwoKeyEconomy was traded on exchanges in the last 24 hours.
+In the last week, TwoKeyEconomy has traded 30.8% lower against the US dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.